Khalidmerai/Scrabble-sysc3110-project/README.md

 Tile.java, bag.java and readme file : Khalid

-DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, Square.java and gameBoard.java - Saad
+DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, startingSquare, Square.java and gameBoard.java.
+Also assisted in bag and tile - Saad

 Left for MileStone 1 is the scrabble class to initialize all components of the game in the class and start to play the game.